mercurywave/hefe/help/function.md

 "abcdABCD" : reReplaceAll("a|c", "_", true) // _b_d_B_D

+### reContains(regex, caseInsensitive)
+Returns true if the input string contains a matching regex pattern.

+"abcd" : reContains("A|Z", true) // true

 ### keys()
 Given a map as the input stream, returns an array of keys of the map.